pepcape/NPGR003-25/07-Terrain/README.md

 I'd recommend simple and efficient
 [Diamond-square algorithm](https://en.wikipedia.org/wiki/Diamond-square_algorithm), but
-you can use any algorithm which is capable of creating terrains gradually, by increasing the subdivision (recursion) depth.
+you can use any algorithm that is capable of creating terrains gradually, by increasing the subdivision (recursion) depth.

 ## Commands
 Use **keyboard commands** to change the terrain triangle mesh.
 You should implement at least these commands:
-* **Subdivide** the mesh - create more detailed mesh.
+* **Subdivide** the mesh - create a more detailed mesh.
 You should keep the shared vertices and insert new ones according to the defined Hausdorff coefficient (relative amplitude of the random displacement of the middle points).
-* **Updivide** the mesh - return back to the coarser mesh, so number of vertices and triangles will disappear.
+* **Updivide** the mesh - return to the coarser mesh, so the number of vertices and triangles will disappear.
 Executing the Updivide+Subdivide command pair will cause the original terrain to change slightly.
-* Change the **Hausdorff coefficient** - random subdivision of an edge should use the random value based on original edge size and this coefficient.
+* Change the **Hausdorff coefficient** - random subdivision of an edge should use the random value based on the original edge size and this coefficient.
 * You should compute **normal vectors** (at the vertices) automatically, use the `I` key to toggle the shading mode to see results.
 * Include all the **new keyboard commands** (hotkeys) in the `F1` help list.